UzbekistanOfficial Name: Republic of Uzbekistan

 Biometric Passport Requirement: Obtaining a biometric Uzbek passport and a new exit permit in that passport takes several months and may significantly delay dual nationals’ departure from Uzbekistan.
 Please see the website of the Uzbek Embassy in Washington, D.C. for more information.

-- Uzbek citizens departing the Republic of Uzbekistan must exit using a biometric passport.
+- Uzbek citizens, including dual nationals, departing the Republic of Uzbekistan must exit using a biometric passport and a valid Uzbek exit permit, regardless of age.

-Travel Allowed on Non-Biometric Passport: Uzbek citizens may use their non-biometric Uzbek passport as a travel document solely to re-enter Uzbekistan, and to transit through the territory of third countries, if the validity period specified therein has not expired.
-This provision is valid until July 1st, 2018.
+Travel on a Non-Biometric Passport: Uzbek citizens may use their non-biometric Uzbek passport as a travel document solely to re-enter Uzbekistan, and to transit through the territory of third countries, if the validity period specified therein has not expired.
+This provision is valid until July 1, 2018.

-More information on dual nationality as well as the prevention of international child abduction can be found on our website.
+Find information on dual nationality, prevention of international child abduction, and customs regulations on our websites.
 U.S. Embassy Tashkent also has a webpage dedicated to issues faced by dual nationals.

 Safety and Security

 The Department of State advises U.S. citizens that the potential for a terrorist attack or localized civil disturbance still exists in Uzbekistan.
-Supporters of terrorist groups such as the Islamic Movement of Uzbekistan, al-Qai’da, ISIL, and the Islamic Jihad Union are active in the Central Asian region.
+Supporters of terrorist groups such as the Islamic Movement of Uzbekistan, al-Qai’da, ISIS, and the Islamic Jihad Union are active in the Central Asian region.
 Members of these groups have expressed anti-U.S. sentiments and have attacked U.S. government interests in the past.
 They may attempt to target U.S. government or private U.S. citizen interests in Uzbekistan.
 In the past, these groups have conducted kidnappings, assassinations, and suicide bombings in the broader region.
+In recent years, Uzbek nationals abroad have allegedly been linked to terrorist or extremist groups, and more recently, participated in terrorist attacks against the Istanbul airport and a nightclub.

 Uzbek authorities maintain a high level of alert and aggressive security measures to thwart terrorist attacks.
 High security at official facilities may lead terrorists and their sympathizers to seek softer targets.
 These may include facilities where U.S. citizens and other foreigners congregate or visit such as residential areas, clubs, restaurants, places of worship, schools, hotels, outdoor recreation events, and resorts.
 U.S. Embassy Tashkent continues to employ heightened security precautions.
 U.S. citizens should report any unusual activity to local authorities and then inform the Embassy.